-If your unit needs side-to-side leveling, you may make a step ramp (Figure 2) using $1'' \times 6''$ or $2'' \times 6''$ boards of varying lengths.
+If your unit needs side-to-side leveling, dig a shallow hole under the tire(s) on the high side, or you may make a step leveling ramp (Figure 2) using 1" x 6" or 2" x 6" boards of varying lengths.
 Pull forward or back onto the leveling ramp until the tire(s) on the low side are level.